Key Retail KPIs and Metrics

 It serves as a useful tool for making proactive decisions that’ll benefit your business.
 If you can carefully monitor your KPI metrics regularly, you’ll be able to get some insight into the essential aspects of your business.

 What are KPIs in Retail?

 Key Performance Indicators, also referred to as KPIs are the metrics that are most important to your business.
-These are numbers that are crucial for you to monitor to ensure the growth of your retail business.
+These are numbers that are crucial for you to monitor to ensure the growth of your retail business, which differ from metrics.